OpenAstronomy/GSoC/application.md

 ## How will you keep mentors engaged with their students?

-In order to be selected as mentors, developers need to have made major code contributions to their respective project, and be active contributors to date.
+In order to be accepted as a mentor, developers need to have made major code contributions to their respective project, and be active contributors to date.
-These are therefore 'core' developers that understand the code base very well.
 They must also be in a position to dedicate enough time to properly mentor GSoC students.
-A number of the mentors have been GSoC mentors in all the editions since 2013.
+Some of the potential mentors have been GSoC mentors since 2013.
+Therefore, they are deeply engaged with the sub-organisations.

+When the selected students are announced, each suborganisation will email to their respective forums and post in their blogs an introduction to the students, their projects and their mentors.
+Making visible to the community not just the work of the students (which they will able to follow through the required public blog posts) but who are the mentors behind thee projects.

-Each sub-organisation has weekly teleconferences to discuss their development, in these calls they will dedicate a time for the GSoC mentors and students to update the progress and problems encountered.
+Mentors will monitor their students as they prefer but they will have dedicate time on each sub-organisation weekly teleconferences to discuss their development and update the progress and problems encountered.

 [661/1000]